 LIST-ATTRIBUTES - Returns the attributes of a table as a list.
-Function list-attributes name &key owner database => result name The name of a table as a string, symbol or SQL expression.owner A string, NIL or :all.
+Function list-attributes name &key owner database => result name The name of a table as a string, symbol or SQL expression.owner A string, NIL or :all.database A database object which defaults to default-database.

-result A list.
+A list.